tomasol/runkins/README.md

 * PARENT_CGROUP - full path to a cgroup directory that can be written by the current user
 * CGROUP_BLOCK_DEVICE_ID - in form of MAJOR:MINOR, see `lsblk`
 * CGEXEC_RS - path to cgexec-rs binary, might be omitted if it lives in the same folder as `jobexecutor-server`
+* CGROUP_MOVE_CURRENT_PID_TO_SUBFOLDER_ENABLED - required for systemd service support.
+If set (to anything), creates PARENT_CGROUP/service cgroup if needed and moves current pid there.
+This setting also adds the required controllres to $PARENT_CGROUP/cgroup.subtree_control .

+### Starting new user slice using systemd-run

 If the parent cgroup is created using `systemd-run`, make sure the shell is still open.
 Example:
 ```sh